0815 (song)

-0815 is a song by German rappers Kollegah and Farid Bang released in 2017.
-It is included exclusively on the bonus EP called §185 included with the box set of their third collabo album Jung Brutal Gutaussehend 3 (JBG 3).
+"0815" is a song by German rappers Kollegah and Farid Bang released in 2017.
+It is included exclusively on the bonus EP §185 included with the box set of their third collaborative album Jung Brutal Gutaussehend 3 (JBG 3).

 The song was written by the performers themselves and produced by Juh-Dee and Miksu.
 In 2018, lines from the lyrics and the nomination of the album for the Echo Music Prize triggered a discussion about antisemitism and the harshness of the text as well as the question of how far artistic freedom should reach.

-Text
+Content

 0815 belongs to the hip-hop subgenres of gangsta and battle rap.
 The instrumentation brings forth a gloomy song consisting mainly of hard beats and snares as well as a consistently looped chorus sample.
 As for the rappers, the two performers rap provocative, brutal, or exaggerated lines using multisyllabic rhyme schemes, comparisons, homophones, and other rhetorical stylistic devices; as is typical of the genre, these mostly follow the scheme of stylizing themselves positively and the listener negatively.
 There is also a certain harshness and ruthlessness on the part of the artists, as suggested by the display of various illegal activities (violence against women, sexual violence, and drug trafficking).

-There are also side swipes on the song at German musicians Bushido („Komplette Zerfickung für Anis Ferchichi“ – "Complete fucking up for Anis Ferchichi"), Ali Bumaye („keiner von uns kann Ali Huckepack heben“ – "none of us can piggyback Ali"), Marcus Staiger („Hurensohn“ – "son of a bitch"), MOK („ist nur 'n Running Gag“ – "is just a running gag"), Jennifer Rostock („schwingt nach 'ner Schelle den Kochtopf“ – "swings the cooking pot after a cuff"), Sido („Sidos Schwestern geb ich's hardcore“ – "I give Sido's sisters hardcore") and Sierra Kidd („Schnips' Zigarren in Sierras Face“ – "flick cigars in Sierra's face"); Neutral mentions are made of rapper Sinan-G and hip-hop duo Genetikk.
+There are also side swipes on the song at German musicians Bushido („Komplette Zerfickung für Anis Ferchichi“ – "Complete fucking to pieces for Anis Ferchichi"), Ali Bumaye („keiner von uns kann Ali Huckepack heben“ – "none of us can piggyback Ali"), Marcus Staiger („Hurensohn“ – "son of a bitch"), MOK („ist nur 'n Running Gag“ – "is just a running gag"), Jennifer Rostock („schwingt nach 'ner Schelle den Kochtopf“ – "swings the cooking pot after a cuff"), Sido („Sidos Schwestern geb ich's hardcore“ – "I give Sido's sisters hardcore") and Sierra Kidd („Schnips' Zigarren in Sierras Face“ – "flick cigars in Sierra's face"); Neutral mentions are made of rapper Sinan-G and hip-hop duo Genetikk.